 The Fountain of Youth offers a variety of shows and living history reenactments designed to entertain and educate visitors -- the Planetarium, the two-story Discovery Globe mapping the routes of the early explorers, the Timucuan Village, and the reconstructed First Mission of Nombre de Dios.

-The Fountain of Youth Archeological Park is the site of the first Spanish settlement in the new world.
+The Fountain of Youth Archeological Park is the site of the first Spanish settlement in the New World.
 Founded by Spanish explorer Pedro Menéndez de Avilés in 1565, this is the oldest continuously occupied European settlement in North America.
-Long before the Spanish came to La Florida, the Timucuan Indian village was established at this site for nearly 3,000 years.
-In 1513, Juan Ponce De Leon claimed Florida for the Spanish crown, though no colonies were successful here until Menéndez arrived in 1565.
+Before the Spanish came to La Florida, the Timucuan Indian village was established at this site for nearly 3,000 years.
+In 1513 Juan Ponce De Leon claimed Florida for the Spanish crown, though no colonies were successful here until Menéndez arrived in 1565.

-The large grounds of the Fountain of Youth attraction make a great space for family gatherings, weddings or other special occasions.
+The extensive grounds of the Fountain of Youth attraction are available for family gatherings, weddings, or other special occasions.
+Here is a link to their weddings and events listing.
 The beautiful waterfront location offers views of the bayfront and St. Augustine Inlet.
-With its deep sense of history and the natural beauty of the site, the Fountain of Youth is a magical place.